 In 2013, the facility received planning approval under the UK’s Development Consent Order procedures for the delivery of nationally important infrastructure.
 The planning approvals process involved a comprehensive and wide-ranging requirement to consult local people and businesses, councils, environmental groups and statutory bodies about the proposal, providing just as much opportunity (if not more) than with a normal planning application.

-It is anticipated that construction will commence by late 2017 with the facility becoming operational in 2020.
+It is anticipated that works will commence in 2018 with the facility becoming operational following a three year construction period.

 Covanta and Veolia will be re-engaging the Rookery South Community Liaison Panel (CLP) which was originally established in 2008.
 The CLP plays a key role in the communications arrangements of the project, which have been put in place in order to ensure effective dialogue between Covanta, Veolia and the local community.
 We value the views and opinions of our neighbours and look forward to building open and transparent relationships.